 Bottom line – savings across the board

 In addition to direct costs, there are other factors that affect the cost of designing with crystals.
 For example, oscillators can drive multiple loads.
-That means one oscillator can replace multiple crystals, which can provide a signal for only one device.
+That means one oscillator can replace multiple crystals, which can provide a timing signal for only one device.

-b.
-ABM8W-25.0000MHZ-4-D1X-T3 crystal with 25 MHz frequency output, ±20-ppm frequency stability and ±10-ppm initial frequency tolerance, 3.2 x 2.5 x 0.75 mm package, -40 to 85°C operating temperature.
+Based on Digi-Key pricing as of February 23, 2023 for a ABM8W-25.0000MHZ-4-D1X-T3 crystal with 25 MHz frequency output, ±20-ppm frequency stability and ±10-ppm initial frequency tolerance, 3.2 x 2.5 x 0.75 mm package, -40 to 85°C operating temperature.

-Based on $50 per work hour.
+Based on $100 per workhour.

 Related White Paper: